-What Is a Suitable Pipe Size for a French Drain?
+What Is A Suitable Pipe Size For A French Drain?

 French drains are landscape features installed next to foundations, parallel to water flow on slopes or in low spots where water collects to facilitate drainage.
 This type of drain consists of a gravel or coarse rock-filled trench that may be lined with filter fabric and have a drain pipe at the bottom.
 Proper installation of a French drain, including pipe selection and placement, influences the drain's ability to move water away from structures or low areas.